Diocese of Worcester, Massachusetts: 2004 to present

 McManus was arrested in 2013 in Narragansett, Rhode Island, for drunken driving, leaving the scene of an accident, and refusing a chemical sobriety test.
 At 10:30 pm that evening, McManus had collided with another vehicle, then drove away from the scene.
 The other driver followed him and called the police.
-They arrested McManus 20 minutes later at his family home in Narragansett, at which point he refused the chemical sobriety test.
-McManus later pleaded guilty to refusing to take the test, which resulted in a loss of his driver's license for six months, 10 hours of community service and a $945 fine.
+They arrested McManus 20 minutes later at his family home in Narragansett, at which point he refused the chemical sobriety test, which resulted in a loss of his driver's license for six months.
+McManus later pleaded guilty to refusing to take the test and was sentenced to 10 hours of community service and a $945 fine.

 In 2017, in commemoration of the 100th anniversary of the three secrets of Fátima in Portugal, McManus consecrated the diocese to the Immaculate Heart of Mary.
 The Shrine of Mary, Mother of Persecuted Christians was opened in Clinton in 2022.
 The shrine was installed with help from Nasarean.org, an organization founded by Benedict Kiely that advocates for Christians facing persecution in the Middle East.

 In June 2022, McManus decreed that the Jesuit Nativity School of Worcester could no longer call itself a Catholic school or celebrate mass on its premises.
 In March 2022, McManus had told the school to take down Black Lives Matter and Gay Pride flags from its facility; the school refused to do it.
-After hundreds of College of the Holy Cross students signed a petition asking the administration to bar McManus from their commencement ceremony due to his action against Jesuit Nativity, McManus voluntarily decided not to attend.
+After hundreds of Holy Cross students signed a petition asking the administration to bar McManus from their commencement ceremony due to his action against Jesuit Nativity, McManus voluntarily decided not to attend.
 In August 2023, the two religious order operating St. John’s High School in Shrewsbury and Notre Dame Academy in Worcester wrote to McManus, saying that they would reject his policies on LGBTQ and transgender students.
 They stated that the existing school policies on those subjects were sufficient.

-As of 2025, McManus is the current bishop of Worcester.
+Anna Marie College announced its permaent closure in April 2026.In May 2026, McManus announced the closure of one parish and the merging of two other parishes into a third parish.
+He stated that the changes were necessitated by the shortage of priests, the aging of churches, and the financial resources of parishes.As of 2026, McManus is the current bishop of Worcester.